 - Year 11 have a planned Careers Inspiration and Guidance Management Programme that is completed throughout the year.
 It involves a variety of impartial experiences and workshops with employers and post 16 providers giving inspiration and guidance in a range of industry sectors.
 Year 11 also take part in a Careers Road Show.
 This gives students the opportunity to seek impartial guidance and advice from over 50 professionals and organisations, in order to help with their post 16 options and decisions.
 A workshop is delivered about Apprenticeship opportunities and information is given as to where additional guidance can be received this is delivered by an outside provider.
 Careers Connect deliver an application form workshop and organises practice interviews for students in Year 11.
 This experience, together with a personal debrief session, gives students far more confidence during interviews, as well as providing impartial inspiration.

 The in house support programme includes investigating post 16 options, letters of application, CV’s, application forms and interview techniques.
 Students also attend a labour market and National Careers Service research workshop with the Career Curriculum Leader.
 Students are regularly given open day information during assembly and form time.
 An information evening is also held at the start of the school year to introduce Options, timeline and revision techniques.
-Students receive at least three careers assemblies throughout the year giving information on how to utilise the careers opportunities organised within school.
+Pupils receive at least three careers assemblies throughout the year giving information on how to utilise the careers opportunities organised within school.
 Each year 11 student is also interviewed by Careers Connect to engage with college applications and what to expect from a college interview.

 All students participate in an enterprise day delivered by an external provider for students to develop transferable skills.
 This year, for the first time, this included all students being interviewed by an employer from the local area and pupils were provided with feedback to support developing their interview technique.